CS109a-Election2020/Harvard_G1/Electoral_College/Notes.md

 Question: Do we want to perform a classification task ?
 Ie vote = Rep or Dem, or do we want to perform a Regression task when obtaining the repartition of votes for every state ?
-How are we going to encode the collinearity matrix ? for the weights
+How are we going to encode the collinearity matrix ? for the weights How to account for non-Rep and non-Dem winners?
+Like Vermont and Bernie